-“It means we’ll be related!” answered my daughter happily as everyone let their breath out and resumed their discussion of the Swedish weather using their twenty different words for snow.
+“It means we’ll be related!” answered my daughter happily.
+Everyone let their breath out and resumed their discussion of the Swedish weather using their twenty different words for snow.

 My talk about the the birds and the bees started rather earlier than I thought it would.
-And also therefore, my discussion about everything which had to do with it.
-That’s a dicey tightrope between fearmongering and living in love.
-Too little information and we won’t have protected her, too much information are we will have harmed her.
-She’s seven now, and her little brother is five.
-In these three years these are some of the things we’ve covered about sexual consent, assault and harassment.
+That’s a dicey tightrope to walk between fearmongering and living in love.
+Too little information and we won’t have protected her; too much information are we will have harmed her.

 More Radical Reads: 7 Reasons Why You Should Never Force Your Child to Hug Anyone